rlkennedyreid/minecraft-watcher/README.md

 a `POST` request will be sent to `KILL_WEBHOOK` and the tool quits.

-If the tool cannot obtain info from `HOST:PORT`, it will retry forever; approximately every 10 seconds.
+If the tool cannot obtain info from `HOST:PORT`, it will retry for 10 minutes; approximately every 10 seconds.

-If `POST` request to `KILL_WEBHOOK` receives an error response, it will be retried 5 times, then quit.
+If `POST` request to `KILL_WEBHOOK` receives an error response, it will be retried 6 times, then quit.

 ## Docker container